QClamp® BRAF Mutation Detection Tests

-To aid in the identification of patients eligible for treatment and to monitor response to therapy, DiaCarta offers QClamp® BRAF Mutation Detection Test in plasma and Formalin-Fixed Paraffin-Embedded (FFPE) samples which can lead to improved outcomes in cancer patients.
-The QClamp® BRAF Mutation Detection Test is an in vitro diagnostic real-time qualitative PCR assay for the detection of somatic mutations in and near codon 600 on exon 15, in the BRAF serine/threonine protein kinase gene, using purified DNA extracted from FFPE or plasma.
+TThe QClamp® BRAF Mutation Detection Test for plasma and Formalin-Fixed Paraffin-Embedded (FFPE) samples aids in the identification of patients eligible for cancer treatment and in monitoring response to therapy, which can lead to improved outcomes in cancer patients.
+The QClamp® BRAF Mutation Detection Test is an in vitro diagnostic real-time qualitative PCR assay for the detection of somatic mutations in and near codon 600 on exon 15, in the BRAF serine/threonine-protein kinase gene, using purified DNA extracted from FFPE or plasma.

 Powered by XNA technology, the QClamp® BRAF Mutation Detection Test has achieved a much higher analytical sensitivity compared to other commercial qPCR kits and other cancer gene mutation detection methods.
-QClamp® BRAF Mutation Detection Test is able to detect reliably 0.1% to 0.5% mutant DNA out of wild-type DNA for targeted mutations, providing lower detection limit compared with competition due to a strict enrichment of mutant sequences while suppressing amplification of wild-type sequences.
+QClamp® BRAF Mutation Detection Test is able to detect reliably 0.1% to 0.5% mutant DNA out of wild-type DNA for targeted mutations, providing lower detection limit compared to similar assays available in the market due to robust enrichment of mutant sequences while suppressing amplification of wild-type sequences.

 Advantages of QClamp® BRAF Mutation Detection Test